WSTR (FM): WSTR (1989–present)

-Hot AC era (2010-2020)
+Hot AC era (2010–2020)

-In September 2010, Nielsen BDS moved WSTR from the CHR/Top 40 panel to the Adult Top 40 (Hot AC) panel, as the station became more identified with a Hot AC playlist.
-WSTR changed its on-air slogan to "Your Life...Your Music," to emphasize its shift to Hot AC.
+In September 2010, Nielsen BDS moved WSTR from the CHR/Top 40 panel to the adult Top 40 (hot AC) panel, as the station became more identified with a Hot AC playlist.
+WSTR changed its on-air slogan to "Your Life...Your Music", to emphasize its shift to hot AC.
 In February 2011, WSTR began programming all-1990s weekends, called "Big 90s Weekends" in response to the all-1980s weekends on WSB-FM (98.5).
 However, in the Fall of 2011, the station dropped the All-90s weekends.

 Jefferson-Pilot Communications (and later Lincoln Financial Media) had owned WSTR and WQXI since 1974.
 On December 8, 2014, Entercom announced its purchase of Lincoln Financial Media's entire 15-station lineup, including WSTR and WQXI, for $106.5 million.
 The stations were operated under a local marketing agreement (LMA) until the sale was approved by the Federal Communications Commission (FCC).
 Entercom officially took over WSTR and WQXI on July 17, 2015; WQXI was spun off to Atlanta Radio Korea in 2016.

 In November 2017, Entercom merged with CBS Radio, making WSTR co-owned with WZGC, WVEE-FM and WAOK.

 In 2019, the station aired Christmas music during the holiday season for the first time.

-Rhythmic AC era (2020-present)
+Rhythmic AC era (2020–present)

-On September 17, 2020, the station began teasing a "big announcement" to come at 3 p.m.; the use of the word "big" seemed to allude to previous reports the station was soon to flip to adult hits as "Big 94" (matching a similar recent format change on cross-country sister station WBGB in Boston).
+On September 17, 2020, the station began teasing a "big announcement" to come at 3 pm; the use of the word "big" seemed to allude to previous reports the station was soon to flip to adult hits as "Big 94" (matching a similar recent format change on cross-country sister station WBGB in Boston).
 At that time, after playing "Closing Time" by Semisonic, WSTR instead relaunched with a rhythmic adult contemporary format, maintaining the Star branding while promoting the new focus as "The NEW Star 94" under the slogan "The Rhythm of ATL", with the first song being "Wanna Be Startin' Somethin'" by Michael Jackson.

+It was announced via Instagram on September 4th, 2025, that Atlanta’s beloved Kevin and Taylor morning show will be moving to Star 94.
+The announcement comes 9 months after the shutdown of 104.7 The Fish.